The “Magic Bullet” to Weight-loss

 Change comes so gradual and by mid-May you’re shocked how far you’ve slipped.
 But now summer is at the doorstep and you get determined again to make it in time to show off a bikini body.
 Come September, all efforts go out the window and all your ‘bad habits’ come rushing back with full force.

-There is a magic bullet.
-It’s the secret of everyone who has lost weight and kept it off for decades without hitting the gym six days a week and sticking to a strict diet.
-What is it????
+So what is the secret of everyone who has lost weight and kept it off for decades without hitting the gym six days a week and sticking to a strict diet?
+Simply...

-Every cell in your body needs certain nutrients to function at an optimal level.
+Every cell in your body needs certain nutrients to function.

 Stress, regardless if mental, physical, or emotional, negatively impacts your entire body chemistry and therefore the health of every cell in your body.